joeshull/what_the_fish_betta/README.md

 ## Logistic Regression
 To classify the pictures, I'm using classic <a href="https://en.wikipedia.org/wiki/Logistic_regression">Logistic Regression</a>.
-Logistic Regression is similar to Linear Regression: modeling a dependent variable response to change in independent variables.
+Logistic Regression is similar to Linear Regression: modeling a dependent variable response to the change in independent variables.

 Here's the big difference:
 While Linear Regression models a continuous output to continuous input